 Ms Jamieson Hudson - Photography and Design

-New to the school, Ms Hudson holds a Bachelor of Media Arts specialising in Photography.
+Our new Head of the Art Department, Ms Hudson holds a Bachelor of Media Arts specialising in Photography.
 As a practising artist, she is an expert

 in digital and analogue formats.
 Ms Hudson views Visual Arts as a pathway to convey and understand ideas in a much wider, and more enlightened way than we may have previously.